 Some on-campus positions are available for you.
 Visit the Career Development and Success Coaching website or visit their office (above the Bookstore, SUB) for more information.

 Note that to work on campus, students need a C.A.Q. and a Study Permit, even if you are staying for one semester only.

 You wrote a paper in English and you want someone to correct it before handing it in?
-You can make an appointment at the Writing Center in Divinity House (next to McGreer Building), it’s free to students.
+You can make an appointment at the Writing Center; it’s free to students.
 A piece of advice: don’t wait until the last minute to make your appointment.
 See the Writing Centre website for more details.